Jgayle-28/gym-digital-catalog/README.md

 # gym-digital-catalog
-Digital catalog for gym that you can add, edit and delete products.
+Digital catalog for gyms that you can add, edit and delete products to.
 Created with the MERN stack